osrf/gazebo_tutorials/guided_b/tutorial3.md

 1. Let's move on to the front wheels.
 Start by inserting a cylinder from the Insert tab on the left panel.

 1. The cylinder in its default orientation will not roll very well.
 Let's rotate it along the X axis using the Link Inspector.
-Double-click on the cylinder, scroll to the bottom, and change `Roll` to 1.5707 radians (90 degrees) and hit the Enter key on the keyboard.
+Double-click on the cylinder, scroll to the Pose section at the bottom, and change `Roll` to 1.5707 radians (90 degrees) and hit the Enter key on the keyboard.
 Do not close the Inspector just yet.

     [[file:files/ftu4-wheel_rotate.png|600px]]

 1. Next, resize the wheel by giving it exact dimensions.
 Go to the Visual tab to see the list of visuals in this link.
 There should only be one.
 Expand the visual item by clicking on the small arrow next to the `visual` text label.
 Scroll down to the `Geometry` section and change the `Radius` to 0.3m and `Length` to 0.25m.
 Hit Enter when done.

     [[file:files/ftu4-wheel_visual.png|600px]]